 All courses/class sessions will be held at 12471 Valley View St, Garden Grove, Ca. 92845.
+Any reference to a specific Course also includes that course's distant learning if allowed during a pandemic.
 Career Academy of Beauty is furthermore known as "CAofB" in this catalog document.
-This Catalog is published 11/01/2023 and is valid until 12/31/2024.
+This Catalog is published 03/14/2024 and is valid until 12/31/2025.
 The catalog is updated annually.
 This catalog is provided to all prospective students or any other interested party through our website at CAOFB.com.
 A printed copy is available at the school location if requested.